-In most locations, water conservation, water use efficiency, stormwater capture and reuse, and recycled water are less expensive and have multiple economic and environmental benefits, including water quality improvements, habitat restoration, reduced energy demand and natural flood control.13
+In most locations, water conservation, water use efficiency, stormwater capture and reuse, and recycled water are less expensive and have multiple economic and environmental benefits, including water quality improvements, habitat restoration, reduced energy demand and natural flood control.

-Santa Barbara Channelkeeper's Position on Desalination in Santa Barbara
+Santa Barbara Channelkeeper's Position on Desal in Santa Barbara

-Channelkeeper believes that desalination should be a last resort after all the aforementioned alternatives are exhausted - which they have not been yet.
-If Santa Barbara absolutely must still resort to desalination to meet any remaining shortfall in water supply, then the best, least environmentally harmful technologies available today should be used, including subsurface intakes and brine diffusers, and appropriate mitigation should be done to offset the harm it will cause to marine life.
+Channelkeeper believes that desalination should be a last resort after all the aforementioned alternatives are exhausted.
+Then, if Santa Barbara absolutely must resort to desalination, they should use the best available, least environmentally harmful technologies available, including subsurface intakes and brine diffusers, and invest in mitigation to offset the harm it will cause to marine life.